health & science

 Against the backdrop of the Canterbury earthquakes, Fonterra’s botulism scare and the Fukushima disaster, Hendy navigates the hurdles scientists in New Zealand face speaking out in times of emergency - and during slow-moving crises.

 Whether beholden to funding or subject to the influence of corporate interests and lobby groups, it can be tricky and highly political for scientists to offer their opinion.

-And when scientists are hamstrung, the ill-informed can seep into the vacuum, he argues.
+And when scientists are hamstrung, the ill-informed can seep into the vacuum.